vs-ude/fyr-www/content/intro/lang.md

 }

 export func main() int {
-    let arr [4]int
+    var arr [4]int = [...]
     arr[0] = 123
     arr[1] = 234
     return search(arr, 234)
 }
 ```

-Note that arrays (like all other data types) are initialized with zero.
+Note that variables need explicit initialization before the variable can be used.
-In the above example, only the first two elements are set to a non-zero value.
+The initialization expression `[...]` initializes an array or slice with its default value, which is zero in this case.

 In the above example, the array is copied when `search` is called.
 This is inefficient, and the search function works only for arrays of a fixed size.